-From a continental perspective, 83.1% of Bermudian exports by value were delivered to North American countries while 15.5% were sold to importers in Europe.
-Bermuda shipped another 1% worth of goods to customers in Asia, with even smaller percentage amounts going to the Caribbean and Oceania.
+From a continental perspective, 87.6% of Bermuda’s exports by value was delivered to North American countries while 12.1% was sold to importers in Europe.

 Bermuda’s Top 10 Exports

-In second place for improving export sales from Bermuda was vehicles via its 37,450% gain.
+In second place for improving export sales was machinery including computers via a 344.3% advance.

-Bermudian books, newspapers and pictures posted the third-fastest gain in value up by 2,776%.
+Bermuda’s shipments of gems and precious metals posted the third-fastest gain in value, up by 273.9%.

 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.
 This can result in a positive or negative trade balance.

-In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services, in this case for aircraft or spacecraft.
+In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

 Below are exports from Bermuda that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Bermuda’s goods trail Bermudian importer spending on foreign products.

-Bermuda has highly negative net exports and therefore deep international trade deficits for refined petroleum oils and, to a much lesser extent, petroleum gas under the mineral fuels-related products category.
+Bermuda has highly negative net exports and therefore deep international trade deficits for refined petroleum oils and petroleum gas under the product category mineral fuels including oil.